retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

   - Send link to [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline) as a pre-read
   - Pay particular attention to `networking` and `Azure Policy`
 - Pre-session
-  - For customers, setup an "office hour" 3-4 days before hack
+  - For customers, setup an "office hours" 3-4 days before hack
-- Send Calendar Invite
+- Send Calendar Invites
   - Send reminders one week before event and again 2 days before event
   - Pre-assign coaches to teams if possible
   - Setup breakout meetings in advance